Introduction

 Step 1: Cleanse Gently

-Opt for a hydrating cleanser that won’t strip your skin of its natural oils.
+Use an oil-free moisturizing cleanser that will not deprive your skin of its natural oils.

 Step 2: Exfoliate (2–3 times a week)